Giwn Lloyd: Lawsuits 1794–1827

 When Giwn died in 1774 he had left the estate to his two elderly sisters and thereafter intended for the estate to go to his kinsmen at Gwerclas, as neither of the Lloyds had any children.
 However, in 1794 a man claiming to be Giwn's legitimate heir began a plan to seize the estate.

-Giwn Lloyd had apparently had an illegitimate daughter by Elizabeth Taylor, a bar maid who worked at the Thatched-House Tavern in St. James's.
+Giwn Lloyd had apparently had an illegitimate daughter by Elizabeth Taylor, a barmaid who worked at the Thatched-House Tavern in St. James's.
 Their supposed daughter Elizabeth had married Robert Passingham, a tenant-farmer of Heston, Middlesex in 1762.
 This daughter of Elizabeth Taylor's (and possible Giwn's) Elizabeth was baptised 27 September 1741 at St. Pancras, London, and spent her whole life at Heston in Middlesex where she was eventually buried on 30 October 1774.
 However Robert and Elizabeth Passingham's sons, Jonathan and Robert, claimed that Giwn had in fact married Elizabeth Taylor, the bar maid, and that as such he was the rightful heir of Hendwr.
 Robert Passingham bribed the curate, Mr Sawyer, at St. Pancras to forge the entries of a marriage between Giwn and Elizabeth and also change their daughter's baptism name from Elizabeth Taylor to Elizabeth Lloyd.

 The next part of the Passingham's plan was to make Giwn's elderly sisters recognise them as their great-nephews and heirs.
 Giwn's elder sister, Miss Catherine Lloyd, had died in 1787, aged 90.
 The Passinghams again forged a document to prove this and they then began an action of ejectment against Miss Mary Lloyd, at the age of 91, in 1794.
 Mr Garrow, the counsel for Miss Mary Lloyd of Hendwr, omitted to call any witnesses to disprove the forgeries despite there being about 40 witnesses willing to do this, as Richard Hughes Lloyd of Gwerclas later writes in his manuscript.
 Despite the two Lloyd sisters leaving their estates to the Gwerclas family, the Passinghams obtained Hendwr in 1794 at the Shrewsbury Assizes and Miss Mary Lloyd was ejected from Hendwr and died in 1798 aged 95.